top of page

 Discipline your mind that you may remain faithful to a high mood and ride it triumphantly into Jerusalem, which is fulfillment, or the city of peace.

-To put it simply, the colt is the version of yourself you have not yet been.
-It is new to you - such as being a vice president, or loved by the person of your dreams, or living in a house by the beach.
+To put it simply, the colt represents the version of yourself you have not yet been.
+It is new to you—such as being a vice president, loved by the person of your dreams, or living in a house by the beach.
 Ask yourself, what does the version of me who lives this life feel like?
 What is my day like?

 That means you don’t have to fix every external condition.
 You shift who you believe yourself to be within it.